About Yen Finder

 Compared to banks for digital spending in Japan:

-For digital payment, Wise/Revolut beat Japanese bank cards by 2–3 % for foreign tourists.
-Same conclusion as for cash: banks are the wrong choice.
+For digital payment, Wise/Revolut generally beat higher-fee Japanese bank cards for foreign tourists.
+Same conclusion as for cash: banks are usually the wrong choice.

 What this means for your trip